OnArrow/recite_word/Lesson/Part 02/06/Lesson 59.md

 ```

 ```
-He's working on her new book, isn't he?
+He's working on his new book, isn't he?

 Yes, he's been working on his new book all morning.
 ```